ReCycle: Resilient Training of Large DNNs using Pipeline Adaptation: Evaluation

+\NAME effectively continues training despite failures, consistently matching or exceeding the throughput of both baselines across all models and failure rates.
+Unlike Bamboo, the techniques utilized in ReCycle—{\it Adaptive Pipelining}, {\it Decoupled BackProp}, and {\it Staggered Optimizer}—introduce no static overhead, enabling uninterrupted training for larger models and increasing throughput by up to $1.46\times$ for GPT-3 Medium.
+Additionally, \NAME has reduced reconfiguration overhead; during failure normalization, it requires parameter migration for at most one GPU, compared to the need for reconfiguring an entire data pipeline with Oobleck.
+This efficiency results in up to $1.29\times$ higher training throughput.

-\paragraph{What is \NAME's throughput advantage in an realistic training scenario?} Next, we evaluated a realistic training scenario where GPUs fail and re-join based on a real-world trace.
-We used a trace of node failures/repairs from GCP instances used by Bamboo~\cite{bamboo}.
-We observed similar results for Bamboo's AWS trace, but omitted the plots due to space constraints.
-We replayed the events in the GCP trace over a 6h training run on our Azure cluster.
-At the time of the experiment, we had 24 GPUs available (instead of 32 GPUs).
-Figure~\ref{fig:real-world-trace} shows the number of available GPUs over time according to the trace (max 24, min 15).
+\paragraph{What is \NAME's throughput advantage in dynamic training scenarios?} We next assessed \NAME's performance in a dynamic training scenario characterized by GPU failures and re-joins, using a real-world failure trace.
+This trace, derived from GCP instances utilized by Bamboo~\cite{bamboo} and Oobleck~\cite{oobleck}, was replayed over a 6-hour training run on our Azure cluster.
+While we observed similar outcomes with Bamboo's AWS trace, we opted to omit those plots due to space limitations.
+During the experiment, we had 24 GPUs available instead of the originally planned 32.
+Figure~\ref{fig:real-world-trace}a illustrates the fluctuating number of available GPUs over time, ranging from a maximum of 24 to a minimum of 15.
+Unlike the previous experiment, this scenario frequently saw GPUs being removed and reintroduced into the cluster.

-Figure~\ref{fig:real-world-trace} also plots the training throughput achieved by Bamboo, Oobleck, and \NAME replaying the trace for a GPT-3 Medium and GPT-3 6.7B training job.
-Solid lines represent instantaneous training throughput, while dashed lines show the average training through for each system over the 6h period.
-Bamboo cannot train GPT-3 6.7B due to memory pressure. \NAME achieves a $1.64\times$ higher performance (average throughput) compared to Bamboo on GPT-3 Medium and a $1.46\times$ higher performance than Oobleck on GPT-3 6.7B.
-As discussed above, Bamboo suffers from the overheads of redundant computations.
-Oobleck requires large stalls due to parameter re-shuffling both when GPUs fail and when they rejoin, causing frequent and large drops in throughput.
-Meanwhile, during periods of stability, Oobleck suffers from imbalanced heterogeneous pipelines as discussed above. \NAME provides the highest and most consistent training throughput across all portions of the trace.
+In Figure~\ref{fig:real-world-trace}b and~\ref{fig:real-world-trace}c, we present the training throughput achieved by Bamboo, Oobleck, and \NAME while replaying the trace for both GPT-3 Medium and GPT-3 6.7B training jobs.
+The solid lines indicate instantaneous training throughput, while the dashed lines represent the average training throughput for each system throughout the 6-hour period.
+Notably, Bamboo is unable to train GPT-3 6.7B due to memory constraints. \NAME demonstrates a performance increase of \(1.64\times\) in average throughput compared to Bamboo on GPT-3 Medium, and a \(1.46\times\) improvement over Oobleck on GPT-3 6.7B.
+As mentioned earlier, Bamboo incurs overhead from redundant computations, while Oobleck experiences significant stalls due to parameter re-shuffling during GPU failures and re-joins, leading to substantial drops in throughput.
+Additionally, during stable periods, Oobleck grapples with imbalanced heterogeneous pipelines.
+In contrast, \NAME consistently delivers the highest and most stable training throughput throughout the entire trace.